 - 1.1.
 Safeguarding children is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play. - 1.2.
-The New Guild Trust is a community and all those directly connected with it staff members, volunteers, governors, Trust Board, parents, families and pupils; have an essential role to play in making it safe and secure. - 1.3.
+The New Guild Trust is a community and all those directly connected with it staff members, volunteers, Governors, Trust Board, parents, families and pupils; have an essential role to play in making it safe and secure. - 1.3.
 The Trust Board and Local Governing Boards will ensure that The New Guild Trust has arrangements in place to safeguard and promote the welfare of pupils and will work together with other agencies to identify, assess and support those children who are suffering or likely to suffer harm. - 1.4.
-This policy applies to all children (i.e. those who have not yet reached their 18th birthday); who are pupils at this school or who visit /come into contact with our Trust community. - 1.5.
-This policy applies to all members of staff in The New Guild Trust, including all permanent, temporary and support staff, governors, Trust Board, volunteers, contractors and external service or activity providers.
+This policy applies to all children (i.e. those who have not yet reached their 18th birthday); who are pupils in The New Guild Trust or who visit /come into contact with our Trust community. - 1.5.
+This policy applies to all members of staff in The New Guild Trust, including all permanent, temporary and support staff, Governors, Trust Board, volunteers, contractors and external service or activity providers. - 1.6.
+This policy applies to all schools throughout periods of school closure / reduced school provision due to national or local emergency (e.g. Covid-19) and throughout holiday and wrap around care provision.